-As to output, we selected life expectancy at birth as the key output measurement of a health system.
+As to output, we selected life expectancy at birth as the key output measurement of a health system outcome.
 Life expectancy at birth is defined as how long, on average, a newborn can expect to live, if current death rates do not change.
+It is a summary indicator of mortality conditions and, by proxy, of health conditions.
+It summarizes mortality risks and trends across all age groups, including older people.
+Measurement of life expectancy at birth also allows reporting of life expectancy at other ages to track health improvements for specific age groups in populations.
 Life expectancy is considered to be one of the most direct and relevant indicator of the efficiency of the healthcare systems (Asandulu et al., 2014).
 In addition, life expectancy is often considered as a powerful variable to assess health system efficiency in international studies (Tudorel et al., 2009).
 Moreover, life expectancy includes the influence of many variables such as education, gender, health status, income, marital status, etc. (Jaba et al., 2011).